Converting a Solo Validator into a Minipool

 You will see a brief summary about what to expect during the process, then be prompted for which bond amount you'd like to use when creating this minipool:

-If you select 8 ETH, you will convert your validator into an 8-ETH bonded minipool.
+Once you select 8 ETH, you will convert your validator into an 8-ETH bonded minipool.
 Your original 32 ETH deposit will be converted into an 8 ETH deposit, with 24 ETH borrowed from the pool stakers.
 Once the conversion process is complete, you will have a credit balance of 24 ETH which you can use to create more minipools.
-Choosing this option will require your node to have a minimum of 2.4 ETH worth of RPL staked.

 Once you select an option, the Smartnode will run a few checks to confirm that the validator you entered and your node both pass all of the prerequisite requirements listed above.
 After that, it will ask you to confirm your gas price and then submit the transaction to create the new vacant minipool.
 Upon creation, you will be presented with the minipool's address: